Suor/battle-brothers-mods/elite_few/README.md

 - max rolls in all attributes, i.e. Sellsword will always have 67 melee skill and 13 melee defense, etc.
 - an extra talent - 4 instead of 3 (unless other mods change this)
 - 10-50-40 % probabilities for 1-2-3 star(s) in all talents, up from 60-30-10%
-- no bad traits, like drunkard or clumsy
+- no bad traits, like drunkard or clumsy, this indirectly makes good ones more frequent
 - +5 initiative from a special "Master" trait
 - +9 extra daily wage